jjballano/blog/posts/docker_compose_rails_postgres.md

 As you can see, we have a db service with the postgres configuration, very similar to the 'docker run' with had previously.

-So know, we need to execute the following in order to have your database up & running:
+So now, we need to execute the following in order to have your database up & running:

 ```
 docker-compose up